foxbunny/javascript-by-example/func.md

 remapsKeys({x: 'x', y: 'y'}) // remapped: x y
 ```

+**NOTE:** Although destructuring may seem like a very neat trick, you should
+keep in mind that it may sometimes obfuscate the function signature to the
+point where you cannot recall its original intent.
+Try thinking about the
+advantages of destructuring arguments on case-by-case basis before you jump on
+using them.

+## Default parameter values

 As of ES6, default values of parameters can also be specified.

 ```javascript